PhilipMathieu/s2s-attention-energy-forecasting/README.md

-# Energy Forecasting using S2S, S2S with attention, Regular RNN, and DNN models, as applied to run-of-river electrical production
+# Energy Forecasting using S2S with Attention as Applied to Run-of-River Hydropower

 This project adapts code from Ljubisa Sehovac.
 For the original work, please see the [upstream GitHub repository](https://github.com/sehovaclj/Thesis-work_energy-forecasting) or [L. Sehovac and K. Grolinger, "Deep Learning for Load Forecasting: Sequence to Sequence Recurrent Neural Networks With Attention," in _IEEE Access_, vol. 8, pp. 36411-36426, 2020, doi: 10.1109/ACCESS.2020.2975738](https://doi.org/10.1109/ACCESS.2020.2975738).
 [The original README is located here.](./readme_upstream.md)